The Unapproved

 Three days in the wilderness

 For three days I wrote to Sol every day.
-Not because I expected replies — I said as much in the letters.
+Not because I expected a reply.
+I said as much in the letters.
 I wrote because the journal wasn't cutting it and I needed to put the words somewhere that had a chance of being received.

 The December 30 letter ran long.
 I reproduced the Sebastian chat verbatim.
-I described the non-verbal episode.
-I named the work-trade for the first time explicitly in writing — the abandoned project, the bots that had been waiting for feedback, the coupon code.
+I described the nonverbal episode.
+I named the work-trade in writing for the first time: the abandoned project, the bots that had sat waiting for feedback, the coupon code.
 And I wrote the sentence that felt truest:

 "